 Reviewers were asked to write a short narrative providing an assessment of each of the resources they reviewed.
 They were instructed to cite evidence from the resource that supported their comments about areas needing adaptation.
 Additionally, they provided suggestions for changes that would help improve alignment.

 Figure 7.
 Number of times out of 40 reviews that each potential use was cited.

 As part of their professional assessments, reviewers clarified the “ideal use” scenario for each reviewed resource and estimated the amount of work that work that would be required for a small group to make adaptations to bring the resource into CCSS alignment.
 Finally, reviewers selected all the ways they would use the resource in both its current and adapted form.
 Below are some of the highlights, but for an in-depth look at comments for each resource, please visit the OER Project reviewed materials library.

-- Only two reviews out of 31 stated that they would not use a resource in some capacity.
+- Only 3 reviewers out of 40 stated that they would not use a resource in some capacity.